matloff/fasteR/README.md

 line 6, which has 11 words, and split into 14 words -- the first 3 of
 which are empty words "".
 This is because the first three characters in line 6 are blanks.
-When there is more than one consecutive blank, the **strsplit** function works, R treats some of the blanks as "words."
-(By the way, Python's analogous function doesn't do this.)
+When there is more than one consecutive blank, the **strsplit** function treats the excess blanks as "words."
+(This comes as quite a surprise to Python programmers.)

 So, how to fix it?
+Answering that question will give us a chance to learn more about R in general.

-For that particular line, we could do, say,
+For that particular line, we could do, say, is remove those empty "words" as follows:

 ``` r
 > z <- w[[6]]